Tamarindo (drink): Production

-Medicinal uses

-Different parts of the tamarind plant have been used globally for various medicinal purposes.
-In the northern parts of Nigeria, the roots of the tamarind plant are used to treat leprosy and in America tamarind pulp has been utilised as a laxative and to treat a range of ailments such as alleviating sunstroke and sore throats.
-In Thailand the pulp has been transformed into a tablet to reduce excess weight and in Brazil the pulp is used for its moisturising effects.
-The pulp has also been used in traditional medicine to treat colds, diarrhoea and to reduce inflammation.
-Tamarind seeds have been used in powdered form to aid dysentery in India and Cambodia and in Ethiopia softened tamarind seeds are used to rid parasitic worms.
-The bark of the tamarind tree is used to treat malaria in Uganda and has been made into lotions in the Philippines to treat ulcers and boils.

 Production

 There are different variations of tamarindo, however it is typically made by shelling the tamarind pods and adding them to boiling water.
 The pods are left to soak for approximately 45 minutes then the seeds are removed from the pods which leaves the pulp that is then strained through a sieve and blended with water and sugar.
 Store bought tamarind pulp can be used as an alternative to minimise the time required to prepare the tamarind pods.
 Once the ingredients are combined the beverage is served over ice.
 This process typically takes between 45 minutes to an hour to complete, but is dependent on if store bought tamarind pulp is used or how long the tamarind pods are left to soak.
 In the commercial production of tamarindo the beverage is carbonated, making it similar to a soft drink.
 The use of tamarind pulp in tamarindo makes the beverage a good source of potassium, calcium and carbohydrates and contains high levels of Vitamin B (Vitamin B1 - thiamine and Vitamin B3 - niacin) and small amounts of Vitamin C.